google/differential-privacy/examples/pipelinedp4j/README.md

 Finally, delve into the [code walkthrough](#code-walkthrough) for a comprehensive understanding of how PipelineDP4j was employed to solve the task.

+> [!TIP]
+> If you are looking for specific `mvn` and `bazel` commands, you should have a look at the CI/CD files in the `.github` folder.
+You will find useful, up-to-date examples of `mvn` and `bazel` commands used in our automated workflows.

 ## Problem statement

 This example demonstrates how to compute differentially private statistics on a